mjvdende/screenplay-presentation/slides.md

 ```

 !NOTE
-Hints:
+Hints:<br/>

-The Target for the BrowseToTheLoginPage Task is in the MeetUpLandingPage PageObject.
+The Target for the BrowseToTheLoginPage Task is in the MeetUpLandingPage PageObject.<br/>

-The value for the password field can be retrieved using the authenticated method, like for the username.
+The value for the password field can be retrieved using the authenticated method, like for the username.<br/>

-The Targets for the LogIn Task are in the LoginPage PageObject.
+The Targets for the LogIn Task are in the LoginPage PageObject.<br/>
 To LogOut you need to perform two actions.
 Click the HeaderNavigation dropdown, and then the logout link.

 !SLIDE